How-To Guides

 # Expected: Connection refused (only allowlisted endpoints work)

 Composio is the middleware layer between your AI agent and every external tool it connects to.
 When your agent needs to send an email through Gmail or update a deal in Salesforce, it sends a request to Composio.
-Composio handles the OAuth flow separately.
+Composio handles the OAuth flow separately, injects the credential at execution time, makes the API call, and returns only the result.
 The agent never touches a token.
+Composio’s CTO Karthik Kalyanaraman called this “credential-blind execution” at the AI Engineer Summit in San Francisco last November, and the phrase captures exactly why this architecture matters for production AI.

 # Install Composio CLI